 The most expansive statute regarding fraud makes it a felony to obtain any benefit from any person, including the State, through fraud.
-A.R.S. § 13-2310 states that a person commits the crime of fraudulent schemes and artifices when, pursuant to a scheme or artifice to defraud, that person knowingly obtains any benefit by means of false or fraudulent pretenses, representations, promises or material omissions.
+A.R.S. § 13-2310 (fraudulent schemes and artifices).
 "The statute is violated by one who makes false representations to obtain a benefit with knowledge of the fraudulent scheme and in furtherance of it."
 State v.
 Bridgeforth, 156 Ariz.
 60, 64, 750 P.2d 3, 7 (1988).
-Thus, any person who obtains a benefit, including money, from the State by an intentional misrepresentation or material omission has committed criminal fraud.
+Thus, any person who obtains benefits or money from the State by an intentional misrepresentation (including a material omission) has committed criminal fraud.
 See also A.R.S. § 13-2316 (computer tampering).